Fear of Public Speaking Therapy - Dallas, Houston | NYC, LA

 Traumatic Speaking Experiences

-First, in my clinical practice in the Dallas Texas, Plano Texas, Garland Texas and Allen Texas areas, I often see people who have had very bad experiences associated with public speaking.
+First, in my clinical practice in the Dallas Texas, Plano Texas, Garland Texas, and Allen Texas areas, I often see people who have had very bad experiences associated with public speaking.
 Almost everyone has had to stand up in front of an elementary school class and read aloud or answer questions.
 In essence, you are being put on the spot.
 When one inevitably falters, children who have yet to develop much empathy, burst into laughter.
 This form of embarrassment can be impactful and leave its mark psychologically.
 This conditioning leads to stage fright.
 Later, we learn to be self-critical.
 So even if an older audience is more compassionate at a speaking mistake, we may internally castigate ourselves.
 In this way, we reinforce our own performance anxiety.

 When an extremely bad experience results in the speaker having a moment of panic or freezing, then this can be internalized as a traumatic event.
 The moment the intensity passes the threshold associated with trauma, the emotional midbrain becomes imprinted.
 Once imprinted, any future reminder of the overwhelming experience triggers a level of high anxiety or panic.
 This is the alarm center of the brain activating the “fight-flight-or-freeze” response.
 It is designed to get us to run for our lives or to fight for our lives.
 The problem is that your thinking brain may realize that there is no clear or present danger.
 In fact, you may even be presented with a great opportunity that could result from your speaking.
 Unfortunately, your midbrain doesn’t care and will mistakenly activate your alarm system.
 Once the midbrain has been conditioned to react this way, it will continue to do so until the negative memories that trip the alarm trigger have been desensitized.

 Fortunately, there are some very helpful therapies that have been designed to treat this problem and to help retrain the midbrain to associate calmness and comfort with such issues as a fear of speaking in public.
 These treatments can desensitize the phobia or anxiety.
 We will review some of these therapies later in the article.